 Robust Articulated-ICP for Real-Time Hand Tracking

 We present a robust method for capturing articulated hand motions in realtime using a single depth camera.
 Our system is based on a realtime registration process that accurately reconstructs hand poses by fitting a 3D articulated hand model to depth images.
 We register the hand model using depth, silhouette, and temporal information.
-To effectively map low-quality depth maps to realistic hand poses, we regularize the registration with kinematic and temporal priors, as well as a data-driven prior built from a database of realistic hand poses.
+To effectively map low-quality depth maps to realistic hand poses, we regularize the registration with kinematic and temporal priors, as well as a novel data-driven prior built from a database of realistic hand poses.
 We present a principled way of integrating such priors into our registration optimization to enable robust tracking without severely restricting the freedom of motion.
 A core technical contribution is a new method for computing tracking correspondences that directly models occlusions typical of single-camera setups.
 To ensure reproducibility of our results and facilitate future research, we fully disclose the source code of our implementation.

 To appear at the 2015 Symposium on Geometry Processing (Computer Graphics Forum).
 Originally submitted on Jan.
 20 2015 for review (ACM SIGGRAPH)

 Record created on 2015-03-29, modified on 2016-08-09